p7g/c-bytecode-vm/README.md

 Upon encountering this statement, the compiler will search for a module with that name.
 If a built-in module exists with that name, it's imported.
-If not, the compiler will search for a file called (in this case) `test.rbcvm` in each of the paths defined in the `CBCVM_PATH` environment variable.
+If not, the compiler will search for a file called (in this case) `test.cb` in each of the paths defined in the `CBCVM_PATH` environment variable.
 This variable should be a colon-separated list of directories.
 Once it finds a module with that name, any imports of that name will result in the same module being